 The Government’s own policies and rhetoric — both currently and over a number of years — have responsibility in this area.
 From go home vans, to demonising international students, to talking about a foreigner-free NHS this is a government whose policies are contributing to a climate of hate and fear.

 Immigration will be a dominant issue in the debate on where Britain goes post-Brexit and a more hostile climate will impact on all communities, not only those from in the EU and Eastern Europe.
 The ‘Trump factor’ also adds to these feelings of division and fear.

 For example, we also saw a rise in Islamophobic attacks last summer, in the same year that we have seen Orthodox Jewish Communities targeted by the far right.

 Internationally, the climate of scapegoating in an economically turbulent world is finding a platform in Donald Trump and in countries such as France the far-right is on the march.

 In response to this, Labour must stand up against scapegoating — for both people’s rights and for a fair approach to immigration to the benefit of our economy and society.

 Diane Abbott is the Shadow Home SecretaryLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.